 It depends on what kind of snaps you want to use.
 Our HG will work on the following plastic snaps (and only these snaps):

 - sizes 14, 16, 20, and 22 plastic snaps

 - heart and star plastic snaps

-What are the differences between using a snap press and snap pliers?
+What are the differences between using a snap press, HG snap pliers and KX8J pliers?

 Snap pliers are a cheaper alternative to snap presses.
-Our snap presses and pliers can both be used to attach plastic snaps.
+Our snap presses and pliers can all be used to attach plastic snaps.

 - Dies don't have to be changed for sockets vs studs.

 - Compatible with different brands of plastic snaps.

 - Portable so they can be used to apply snaps to large items which cannot be moved.